Wharminda, South Australia

 A postal receiving office opened at Wharminda on 5 January 1914, became a licensed post office on 11 January 1994, and closed on 24 September 1999.
-It also formerly had a siding on the Eyre Peninsula Railway, which still runs through Wharminda.
+The Post Office served as a manual telephone exchange with hours of 7am to 9pm during the week and limited times on the weekend, and a grocery and fuel store.
+Owners included the families of Karutz, Ashby & Bishop.